Installation

 {% hint style="info" %}

-If your organization centrally manages JetBrains IDEs using JetBrains IDE Services, see the [deploy-at-scale](https://docs.sonarsource.com/sonarqube-for-intellij/getting-started/deploy-at-scale "mention") page for organization-wide deployment options.
+If your organization centrally manages JetBrains IDEs using JetBrains IDE Services, see the [Deploy at scale](/sonarqube-for-intellij/getting-started/deploy-at-scale.md) page for organization-wide deployment options.

 {% endhint %}